Skip to content

 What are predictive scheduling or Fair Workweek laws?

-Where are predictive scheduling laws being implemented?
+Where are Fair Workweek laws being implemented?

-Oregon is the only place where predictive scheduling laws are being implemented state-wide so far.
+Oregon is the only place where predictive scheduling laws are being implemented statewide so far.

 Covered employers